agentlang-ai/agentlang/README.md

 The AgentLang language specification, its compiler and runtime are open source.
 AgentLang programs can run anywhere - **avoiding the vendor lock-in** of other AI agent/programming platforms.

-AgentLang runtime has native integration with databases, vector databases, auth stores, etc. AgentLang programs run on the JVM and can make use of any of the thousands of existing Node and other JavaScript libraries out there.
+AgentLang runtime has native integration with multitude of databases, vector databases, auth stores, etc. AgentLang programs run on nodeJS and can make use of any of the thousands of existing Node and other JavaScript libraries out there.

 AgentLang comes with all the modern tooling and dependency management needed to build production-grade agents and apps.